 Adnan Januzaj on for Robin van Persie

-This morning I woke up unexpectedly early, with a bit of a headache which I've had since Friday.
+This morning I woke up unexpectedly early, with a bit of a headache which I’ve had since Friday.
 I decided to clear out the cobwebs with a run so off I went.
-It was just as good as the one I told you about a few days ago, if nothing else because it's so cool at that time of the morning, in stark difference to the rest of the day and night.
+It was just as good as the one I told you about a few days ago, if nothing else because it’s so cool at that time of the morning, in stark difference to the rest of the day and night.
 However, by the time I returned to Matchbox I really wasn’t feeling very well.
 My head felt like a hammer drill had taken up residence within it.
 As the day wore on I thought about going to the Uffizi for a while but I couldn’t face it.
 Instead I went out for tea in the Piazza della Republica.
 Civilised and relatively quiet which was about all I could handle today.

 No sooner had the bear pelts been delivered, Deanathala was once off again on Guild business.
 It seemed that Great White, a stag of some legendary status had been spotted in the marshes to the North of Morthal.
 Several guild members based out in the wild had heard many rumours about is sighting.
 Rumoured to be over 3.5 meters tall, with large white antlers crowning its majestic head, its body was covered in pristine white fur.
 As white as the first winter snow, it is rumoured to have some magical property.
 Rumoured as no one has yet come close to it.